Golden Horde: Name

+The self-designation of the state was Ulugh Ulus or Ulugh Orda (lit.
+'Great State').
+As the state disintegrated, the definition of the term was narrowed to the rump state that existed in the Volga region known as the Great Horde.
+After its final disintegration in 1502, the name was adopted by the Crimean Khanate, which considered itself the heir to the Golden Horde.

-The name Golden Horde is a partial calque of Russian "Золотая Орда" (Zolotáya Ordá), itself supposedly a partial calque of Turkic Altan Orda (lit.
-'Golden Camp' or 'Golden Horde'). "Золотая" (Zolotáya) was translated as "Golden", while "Орда" (Ordá) was transliterated as "Horde".
+The name Golden Horde is a partial calque of the Russian term Zolotaya Orda (Золотая Орда), which is itself supposedly a partial calque of the Turkic term Altan Orda (lit.
+'Golden Camp' or 'Golden Horde').
+In this process, Zolotaya was translated as "Golden", while Orda was transliterated as "Horde".
 The appellation Golden is said to have been inspired by either the golden color of the tents the Mongols lived in during wartime, by an actual golden tent used by Batu Khan or Özbeg Khan, or by the riches of the khan.
 The color gold also denoted imperial status, while other colors referred to directions.

 The Russians used the term Orda, derived from the word ordo, which the Mongols used to refer to a mobile camp, to denote the seat of the khan.
 Depending on the time period, the Volga–Ural region has been referred to by various names, including Orda ("Horde"), Zolotaya Orda ("Golden Horde") and Bolshaya Orda ("Great Horde"), in addition to "Jochid Ulus", named after Jochi.
 The English word horde, in the sense of a large (and often threatening) group, emerged later, metaphorically extended from the reputation of the Mongol hordes.